-- 4.8 It is recognised that for some individuals, raising a concern under this procedure may be a daunting and difficult experience.
-An individual may choose to be accompanied or represented by a colleague or by their Trade Union representative at any stage of this procedure. - 4.9 All reported incidents will be investigated. - 4.10 All reports will be dealt with in confidence, in accordance with United Learning's usual confidentiality in relation to possible disciplinary matters (see United Learning Disciplinary Procedure).
-However, whilst confidentiality will be maintained as far as possible, in some circumstances, the law may require the identity of the whistle-blower to be made known. - 4.11 The use of this policy to further private disputes or make unfounded allegations for malicious or vexatious reasons may result in disciplinary action being taken against that individual. - 4.12 A flowchart of the process to be followed can be found in Appendix 1. - 4.13 All concerns received should be logged in the whistleblowing tracking system.
+- 3.7 Individuals are encouraged to seek advice from their trade union/professional association before making a disclosure.
+An individual may choose to make a disclosure to United Learning via their trade union representative to preserve their anonymity.
+Both the employee making the disclosure and the trade union representative will be protected from any reprisals or victimisation as a result of raising the concern. - 3.8 It is recognised that for some individuals, raising a concern under this procedure may be a daunting and difficult experience.
+An individual may choose to be accompanied or represented by a colleague or by their Trade Union representative at any stage of this procedure. - 3.9 All reported incidents will be investigated. - 3.10 All reports will be dealt with in confidence, in accordance with United Learning's usual confidentiality in relation to possible disciplinary matters (see United Learning Disciplinary Procedure).
+However, whilst confidentiality will be maintained as far as possible, in some circumstances, the law may require the identity of the whistle-blower to be made known. - 3.11 The use of this policy to further private disputes or make unfounded allegations for malicious or vexatious reasons may result in disciplinary action being taken against that individual. - 3.12 A flowchart of the process to be followed can be found in Appendix 1. - 3.13 All concerns received should be logged in the whistleblowing tracking system.

-5. Guiding Principles
+4. Guiding Principles

-- 5.1 To ensure that this policy is adhered to, and to assure all to whom this policy applies that their concerns will be taken seriously, United Learning will: - a) Not tolerate the harassment or victimisation of an individual for raising a concern and will take appropriate action in order to protect them.
-Employees can go to an employment tribunal if they believe they have been treated unfairly as a result of making a disclosure; - b) Treat victimisation of whistle blowers as a serious matter, which will be managed in accordance with the Disciplinary Procedure; - c) Not attempt to conceal evidence of poor or unacceptable practice; - d) Take disciplinary action where an employee wilfully or negligently destroys or conceals evidence of breach of this policy (this clause should not be read as preventing corrective action from taking place in accordance with good practice); - e) Ensure confidentiality clauses in employment contracts do not restrict, forbid or penalise whistle blowing. - 5.2 Examples of victimisation and harassment include: - a) Not being offered training opportunities or promotions; - b) Disruption to working patterns; - c) Intrusive monitoring; - d) Bullying; - e) Blocking of access to resources; - f) Loss of responsibilities or demotion; - g) Being placed on a performance plan or receiving a negative PDR without good reason.
+- 4.1 To ensure that this policy is adhered to, and to assure all to whom this policy applies that their concerns will be taken seriously, United Learning will: - a) Not tolerate the harassment or victimisation of an individual for raising a concern and will take appropriate action in order to protect them.
+Employees can go to an employment tribunal if they believe they have been treated unfairly as a result of making a disclosure; - b) Treat victimisation of whistle blowers as a serious matter, which will be managed in accordance with the Disciplinary Procedure; - c) Not attempt to conceal evidence of poor or unacceptable practice; - d) Take disciplinary action where an employee wilfully or negligently destroys or conceals evidence of breach of this policy (this clause should not be read as preventing corrective action from taking place in accordance with good practice); - e) Ensure confidentiality clauses in employment contracts do not restrict, forbid or penalise whistle blowing. - 4.2 Examples of victimisation and harassment include: - a) Not being offered training opportunities or promotions; - b) Disruption to working patterns; - c) Intrusive monitoring; - d) Bullying; - e) Blocking of access to resources; - f) Loss of responsibilities or demotion;

+g) Being placed on a performance plan or receiving a negative PDR without good reason.

-6. The Legal Position
+5. The Legal Position

-- 6.1 The European Convention on Human Rights was incorporated into UK law by the Human Rights Act 1998, and the Public Interest Disclosure Act 1998 (PIDA) which reflects article 10 of the Convention in providing the right to freedom of expression.
+- 5.1 The European Convention on Human Rights was incorporated into UK law by the Human Rights Act 1998, and the Public Interest Disclosure Act 1998 (PIDA) which reflects article 10 of the Convention in providing the right to freedom of expression.
 The PIDA came into force on 2 July 1999 and offers a framework of protection against victimisation or dismissal for workers who blow the whistle on criminal behaviour or other wrongdoing.
-Further provisions were introduced by the Enterprise and Regulatory Reform Act 2013. - 6.2 Keeping Children Safe in Education (DfE) applies a statutory duty for schools to provide a mechanism in which individuals are able to raise concerns about poor or unsafe practice and potential failures in a school's safeguarding regime and that such concerns will be taken seriously by the senior leadership team.
+Further provisions were introduced by the Enterprise and Regulatory Reform Act 2013. - 5.2 Keeping Children Safe in Education (DfE) applies a statutory duty for schools to provide a mechanism in which individuals are able to raise concerns about poor or unsafe practice and potential failures in a school's safeguarding regime and that such concerns will be taken seriously by the senior leadership team.

-7. Independent Advice and Further Reading
+6. Independent Advice and Further Reading